 I prefer the original file to be large.
 Usually around 2mb.
 This makes it possible to print an A4 print or even an A3 print.
 Perhaps I can make a poster or sell a print later on.
 Also cropping for details in slideshows and so on may be required another time.
 Keep your options open.

 Organised folders become important once the number of images grows.
 It also makes the entire process go quicker.
 Finding the photo also is easier.
 Be organised from the start.
+Oh, and remember to have a backup.
+Store images on Dropbox and Google drive for free.
+Bigger folders will need an external drive.

 Software.
 There are many options, but I seem to have bad luck with imaging software.
 It is either too complicated or crashes after a while.
 Besides which I am not trying to create fancy effects.
 The photo must look like the painting.
 Basic editing features will suffice.
 After much trial and error I have settled for the paid version of Picmonkey online.